|Expert links:||"Rozites" caperatus||C. violaceus||Hypogeous|

 Not a Dermocybe - just the regular Cortinarius rusty gills.
 Cap subtly different.
 Stem is too white.

 Subtly brighter mature gills of Dermocybe (C. cinnamomeus).
 Cap and stem are also different.
-Young gills without spores show this best, as shown next.
+Young gills without spores show this best.

 C. californicus can look like a faded C. neosanguineus, but it is hygrophanous and really a Telamonia.
 It can be entirely reddish-brown.

 There are probably >40 species of Dermocybe found in the PNW so far, in great need of study.
-Until then, here are a representative sample of some common and distinctive ones.
-First, the red-gilled Dermocybes.
+Until then, here are a representative sample of some common or distinctive ones.
+First, some red-gilled Dermocybes.

 C. croceus grp - bright yellow young gills turn orange and then resemble the cinnamomeus grp.
 Often yellow stems.